-The Schlechty Center is pleased to offer Phil Schlechty's books for purchase at a significant discount off the cover price.
-If you are interested in buying any of Phil Schlechty's books, you may fax a purchase order to 502.895.7901.
-If you have questions, please contact Diane Chambers at 502.895.1942 or email@example.com.
+The Schlechty Center is pleased to offer Phil Schlechty's books for purchase.
+If you are interested in buying any of Phil's books, please contact us at firstname.lastname@example.org or 502.895.1942.

 Engaging Students: The Next Level of Working on the Work